-The target audience of this paper is diverse, potentially including researchers, policy makers, sectors negatively impacted and parties interested in sargassum as a commodity, and therefore encompassing both technical and nontechnical readers.
-Therefore, the paper deliberately uses simplified technical language while making reference to technical sources for those interested in further reading.
+The target audience of this paper is diverse, potentially including researchers, policy makers, impacted sectors, and parties interested in sargassum as a commodity, and therefore encompassing both technical and nontechnical readers.
+Hence, the paper deliberately uses simplified technical language while making reference to technical sources for those interested in further reading.